blakeoxx/ItsAllRelativeTo/README.md

 ## Technologies Used

-* [git](https://git-scm.com/) for source code version control.
-We recommend the [GitKraken](http://www.gitkraken.com/) client, though any client will work.
+- [git](https://git-scm.com/) for source code version control.
+We recommend the git command line or [GitKraken](http://www.gitkraken.com/) client, though any client will work.
+- [MySQL 5.5](http://www.mysql.com/) database running on Linux.
+- [PHP 5](http://php.net/) for API, running on Linux via Apache Web Server.
+The application itself is stateless and uses this API to interact with the database, enforce user state, and communicate with external resources.
+- [Bootstrap](http://getbootstrap.com/) and [jQuery](https://jquery.com/) for front-end development.

 ## How to Contribute